App Points in Shin Megami Tensei IV

-So, I'm currently on my Second Cycle (aka.
-New Game Plus) of Shin Megami Tensei IV.
-As such, I decided to write up this hub about what I consider to be the best apps to purchase on Burroughs in the game.
+In this article, I will review what I consider to be the best apps to purchase on Burroughs in Shin Megami Tensei IV.
 This will be particularly useful for those of you who have just started playing and are unclear on what apps to buy with your limited points.

 Well then, without further ado, let us begin.